lunayuehuang/MSE544_Week2_Hands_on/README.md

 #### d.
 Get your output.

 The CNN model your constructed in marco.py will be saved under the folder `/models` in your current working directory, named `marco.h5`.
 As the training process going on, you can find the weights of your models saved under the same folder as well.
-They are named as `marco+number of epoch+validation accuracy+’.hdf5`
+They are named as `MARCO.number of epoch-validation accuracy.hdf5`

 Additional resource about node setting: https://hyak.uw.edu/docs/compute/scheduling-jobs